AlexanderEpolite/wordnik-javascript-api/README.md

 #### Note: this is a community made project, it is not affiliated with Wordnik.

-## Why another Wordnik API?

-The simple answer is that the other Wordnik APIs are older, and do not have built-in types, making it difficult to use for TypeScript developers.

 ## Usage

 ### Obtain an API key